 12 months part time

 If you have a head for numbers and your eye on the financial industry, Melbourne Polytechnic’s Diploma of Accounting FNS50217 will prepare you for employment in the industry within six months, as a qualified assistant accountant.
-Support clients with regular financial monitoring and analysis, preparation of documents, reports and accounts advice.
-With only 67% of vacancies for accountants filled in the past year, your skills will always be in demand.
+Support clients as an accountant with regular financial monitoring and analysis, preparation of documents, reports and accounts advice.
+With only 67% of vacancies for accountants in Melbourne filled in the past year, your skills will always be in demand.

 Students will be required to attend face-to-face delivery, for supervised assessments for the TAX units to meet the Tax Practitioners Board requirements.

 Classes are conducted on campus as face-to-face delivery.